This article was updated December 5, 2023.

 The quality of any organization’s planning process and its ability to turn available information into effective decisions contribute directly to steady growth.
 However, it’s not a lack of information that usually stands in the way.

-Technology companies are awash in data, which floods in from all parts of the business.
+Companies are awash in data, which floods in from all parts of the business.
 The challenge lies in keeping that data updated and aligned to the business’s top priorities through ongoing cross-departmental communication.

 Aligning Growth Strategies